aomazic/Project-E/ProjectVeles/Project Veles/Assets/LLMUnity/README.md

     async void Start()
     {
-        // disable gameObject so that Awake is not called immediately gameObject.SetActive(false);
+        // disable gameObject so that theAwake is not called immediately gameObject.SetActive(false);

         // Add an LLM object
         llm = gameObject.AddComponent<LLM>();
+        // set the model using the filename of the model.
+        // The model needs to be added to the LLM model manager (see LLM model management) by loading or downloading it.
-        // set the model with a path relative to StreamingAssets folder await llm.SetModel("Phi-3-mini-4k-instruct-q4.gguf");
+        // Otherwise the model file can be copied directly inside the StreamingAssets folder. llm.SetModel("Phi-3-mini-4k-instruct-q4.gguf");
-        // you can also set a lora in a similar fashion
+        // optional: you can also set loras in a similar fashion and set their weights (if needed) llm.AddLora("my-lora.gguf");
-        // await llm.SetLora("my-lora.bin");
+        llm.SetLoraWeight(0.5f);
+        // optional: you can set the chat template of the model if it is not correctly identified
+        // You can find a list of chat templates in the ChatTemplate.templates.Keys llm.SetTemplate("phi-3");
         // optional: set number of threads
         llm.numThreads = -1;
         // optional: enable GPU by setting the number of model layers to offload to it